marcindulak/vagrant-opennebula-tutorial-centos7/README.md

 Description
 -----------

-Proof of concept, not working ): CentOS 7 VM does not boot from disk.
+Proof of concept.

 Configures OpenNebula cluster using libvirt/kvm nested virtualization in Vagrant.
 Vagrant starts a CentOS 7 frontend and OpenNebula worker nodes.
-The OpenNebula frontend is then used to manage CentOS 7 virtual machines on the OpenNebula worker nodes.
+The OpenNebula frontend is then used to manage ttylinux virtual machines on the OpenNebula worker nodes.

 Tested on Ubuntu 14.04 host.